 Despite its major strike of COVID-19 cases, Italy is now recovering well from the pandemic.
-Therefore, Italy has reopened its borders for tourism as of June 3, 2020, starting with 26 European nations to visit without restrictions.
-By July 1st, Italy continued to welcome select third-party nations outside the EU with different entry requirements.
+The country has reopened its borders for tourism on June 3, 2020, starting with 26 European nations to visit without restrictions.

 Who Is Allowed To Enter Italy?